spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/03-Week/02-Day/02-Day-LessonPlan.md

 ### 5. Instructor Do: Intro Lexical Scope (10 min)

-* Proceed to the Lexical Scope slides.
+* Proceed to the [Lexical Scope slide deck](https://docs.google.com/presentation/d/1OLol2xQemLl4uhvtKg7J3qx6hL4v59UTT9uRxlvfHNs/edit?usp=sharing).
 Warn students that this section is pretty heavy on theory.

 * Proceed with basic definitions of scope, using analogies to boxes or other simple concepts when possible.
 Mention the concept of nested functions -- before moving to the first code dissection.
 (Students will be dissecting the code example shown in the slides).